-Starting the Financing Process
+Starting the Financing Application Process Right

 While there’s more to come for sure, we wanted to give you the first steps in tacking the home mortgage application process which will most likely be the most annoying part of the entire home buying process.